steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

-# The Geometry og Linear Equations
+# Lec1.
+The Geometry og Linear Equations

-### MIT 18.06 Gilbert Strange, Linear Algebra, Spring 2005
+#### MIT 18.06 Gilbert Strange, Linear Algebra, Spring 2005
-### This doucment is edited by Steve Ive based on Youtube Lecture.
+#### This doucment is edited by Steve Ive based on Youtube Lecture.

+---

+### Row Pictures, Matrix Form, and the *Column Picture

 The fundamental problem of Linear Algebra, which is to solve a system of linear equations.